danvk/literate-ts/README.md

     type Point = [number, number];
     ```

-To give directive to the verifier, e.g. to tell it to concatenate sources, add an HTML comment
+To pass a directive to the verifier, e.g. to tell it to concatenate sources, add an HTML comment
 starting with `verifier:` immediately before the sample.
 For example:

     We can define a type using `interface`: